 CLS-AX, our most advanced product candidate, is our proprietary suspension of the tyrosine kinase inhibitor axitinib for suprachoroidal injection delivered via our SCS Microinjector.
 CLS-AX is an inhibitor of vascular endothelial growth factor receptor-1, -2 and -3 that we believe may benefit patients who respond sub optimally to current anti-VEGF therapies.
-We are developing CLS-AX for administration to the SCS as a long-acting therapy for wet age-related macular degeneration, or wet AMD, a retinal degenerative disease that causes a progressive loss of central vision.
+We are developing CLS-AX for administration to the SCS as a long-acting therapy for retinal diseases.

 In August 2020, we announced that the FDA had accepted our Investigational New Drug application, or IND, for CLS-AX.
 In January 2021, we announced that the first patients had been enrolled in our Phase 1/2a clinical trial of CLS-AX, known as OASIS.
 In OASIS, the primary endpoints were met in Cohorts 1 and 2.
-CLS-AX was well tolerated with no serious adverse events; there were no treatment emergent adverse events related to affibercept, CLS-AX or the suprachoroidal injection procedure, no dispersion of drug into the vitreous, and no adverse events related to IOP, inflammation or vasculitis.
-OASIS is currently enrolling patients in Cohort 3, in which each patient will receive a dose of 0.5 mg.
-The preliminary one-month safety data from Cohort 3 has been reviewed by our Safety Monitoring Committee and there were no dose limiting toxicities.
-As a result, we are now enrolling patients in Cohort 4 in which each patient will receive a dose of 1.0 mg.
+CLS-AX was well tolerated with no serious adverse events; there were no treatment emergent adverse events related to aflibercept, CLS-AX or the suprachoroidal injection procedure, no dispersion of drug into the vitreous, and no adverse events related to IOP, inflammation or vasculitis.
+In July 2022, we completed patient enrollment of OASIS and also completed dosing in Cohort 3 in which each patient received a dose of 0.5 mg, and in Cohort 4 in which each patient received a dose of 1.0 mg.
 Our extension study follows patients in Cohort 2, Cohort 3 and Cohort 4 for up to an additional three-month period.

-In addition to enrolling Cohort 4, we plan to expand enrollment in Cohort 3 and run both cohorts simultaneously.
-With the Cohort 3 expansion and the addition of Cohort 4, we are targeting enrollment of up to 25 patients in total from all four OASIS cohorts.
-The expanded enrollment will allow us to collect more CLS-AX patient data in order to help guide our selection of the most appropriate dosing protocol for our planned Phase 2b clinical trial.
-We expect to report individual patient safety and tolerability data from both Cohort 3 and Cohort 4 as well as the complete analysis from all four dosing cohorts of the OASIS trial in the fourth quarter of 2022.
-We have begun planning for our Phase 2b clinical trial.
-We anticipate that the the final data readout from OASIS will position us to initiate activities by the end of the year for our Phase 2b trial, which will enable us to begin enrolling patients soon thereafter.
+We enrolled 27 patients in total in all four OASIS cohorts.
+Our enrollment allowed us to collect more CLS-AX patient data to help guide our selection of the most appropriate dosing protocol for our planned Phase 2 clinical trial.
+We expect to report individual patient safety and tolerability data from both Cohort 3 and Cohort 4 as well as the complete analysis from all four dosing cohorts of the OASIS trial in November 2022.
+We have begun planning for our Phase 2 clinical trial.
+We anticipate that the final data readout from OASIS will position us to initiate activities by the end of the year for our Phase 2 trial, which will enable us to begin enrolling patients soon thereafter.